Stream Xbox games from the cloud

 3. Get the Xbox Game Streaming (Preview) app

-Once you get accepted, install the app to your Android device, then go to the Project xCloud section of the app and log in with the account you used to register for the preview.
+Once you get accepted, install the app to your mobile device, then go to the Project xCloud section of the app and log in with the account you used to register for the preview.

 4. Pair your Xbox Wireless Controller